ivan-ristovic/the-godfather/Documentation/Parts/Administration.md

 ## Group: filter
 <details><summary markdown='span'>Expand for additional information</summary><p>

 *Message filtering administration.
-Group call either lists all filters or adds a new filter for given regular expression(s).*
+Group call either lists all filters or adds a new filter for given regular expression(s) and an optional action to perform when this filter (group) matches a message.*

 **Guild only.**